-The whole time I was driving along the Wild Atlantic Way I thought about the admiration I had for the Ireland Tourism Organization.
+The whole time I was driving along the Wild Atlantic Way, I thought about the admiration I had for the Ireland Tourism Organization.
 Not many tourism offices would decide to take the smallest, single-lane, dangerous roads in the country and market them out to the world to come and drive on them!
-But thank goodness they did as that’s what really sets it apart from other coastal drives I’ve done.
-It really does offer some driving thrills.
+But thank goodness they did, as that’s what really sets it apart from other coastal drives I’ve done.
+It offers true driving thrills.

 Wild Atlantic Way Map

 Here’s an overview map so you can plan at a high level:

-How Long Does it Take to Complete?
+How Long Does it Take to Complete The Wild Atlantic Way?